linzhiqi/nativescript-wechat-share/README.md

 application.start();
     ```

-2. register the callback function to handle the response code returned by WeChat app like this:
+2. Register the callback function to handle the response code returned by WeChat app like this:
     ```
 var wechatPlugin = require("nativescript-wechat-share");
 wechatPlugin.registerOnRespCallback(function(code){